 A brief offseason scare almost saw the downfall of Quinnen Williams, though his talent should shine through in year two.
 He headlines a strong defensive line.
 Healthy seasons from Avery Williamson and C.J.
 Mosley makes the Jets interior linebacking pairings one of the best in the sport.

 Yet again, the hole within the New York front seven lies in their pass rushers, who continue to struggle year-in and year-out.
 Jordan Jenkins re-signing makes for a constant at outside linebacker, but the other side remains a question mark.

 In the secondary, Jamal Adams, Brian Poole, and Marcus Maye will waltz into next season as quality starters.
 Depth in the defensive backfield and ballhawks are still absent and should be addressed before the draft’s end.

 Subsequently, it makes sense to separate these needs into tiers, where they can be interchangeable, yet still provide some semblance of order.
-Tier 1 needs are paramount to be addressed, Tier 2 needs demand consideration, and Tier 3 needs would appreciate the upgrade, but don’t require the attention of the prior tiers.
+Tier one needs are paramount to be addressed, tier two needs demand consideration, and tier three needs would appreciate the upgrade, but don’t require the attention of the prior tiers.